NicoFigueroa/1CademyBots/README.md

-The other necessary file is MicrosoftAcademicAPIKey.py which must be created and contain API_KEY = "YOUR_KEY" in order to connect to the Microsoft Research API
+The other necessary file is MicrosoftAcademicAPIKey.py which must be created and contain API_KEY = "YOUR_KEY" in order to connect to the Microsoft Research API You can sign up for the api and get your private key here https://msr-apis.portal.azure-api.net

 This .gitignore is cofigured for a Visual Studio environment so before creating any pull requests, please add any files created by your IDE to your local .gitignore so they are not